 Apprenticeships are increasingly recognised as the gold standard for work-based training.
-Our funded apprenticeships last a minimum term of 12 months and a maximum term of 14 months (this is to meet funding agreement with our partner(s)).
+Our apprenticeships last a minimum term of 12 months and a maximum term of 14 months (this is to meet funding agreement with our partner(s)).
 If you are self-funding your apprenticeship length of the programme is negotiable.

 An Apprenticeship is essentially a set of qualifications – called a ‘framework’.